 Setting up a gym

-If you would like to set up a gym, you can use the following information to find out if your project needs planning approval.
+If you would like to set up a gym, use this page to find out if your project needs planning approval.

 Brisbane City Plan 2014 defines a gym as 'indoor sport and recreation'.
 Indoor sport and recreation is the use of premises for leisure, sport or recreation conducted wholly or mainly indoors.